 Very simple example, the people in Tanzania speak limited English, so a translation app comes in handy but doesn’t work if you have no internet connection.
 Or what about getting around, finding hotels, transportation, restaurants, etc. Google Maps will be your best friend.
-For more about my trip to Tanzania see my Youtube Channel: Traveltomtom.

 Personally I recommend tourists to buy a Vodacom or Airtel sim card when traveling to Tanzania.
 Why?
 They have the best network coverage, however Tigo is catching up soon with their fast growing 4G network in Tanzania.